mavryk-network/mavryk-taquito/docs/tutorial.md

 The wallet is a program that stores the user's secrets (like the private key) and signs operations on behalf of the user.
 The wallet is not part of the dApp.
 It is a separate program.
 The wallet is usually a browser extension, a website, a mobile app, or a hardware wallet.
 The wallet is also responsible for showing the operations to the user and asking them to approve the operation.
 The user only needs to fully trust the wallet.
 The dApp cannot make any write operations to the blockchain unless it is signed by the wallet.

 The beacon SDK is a library that provides a standard way for dApps to connect to wallets.
 The beacon SDK supports several wallets, including Thanos, Temple, and Kukai.
 You don't need to use the beacon SDK directly.
-Taquito uses the beacon SDK internally.
+Webmavryk uses the beacon SDK internally.

 Another interesting component is the indexer/explorer.
 The way data is stored on the blockchain is optimized for storage, and to facilitate data retrieval that's essential for new operations (like checking the balance of an account).
 But some other operations might be slow.
 A blockchain indexer reads all the data from the blockchain and stores it in an optimized way for fast retrieval.
 Users can interact with that data through the explorer, which is a web application that shows the data in a user-friendly way.
 Also, dApps can read the data from the indexer to reduce the load on the blockchain and/or to have a faster response time.